We’ve Got 5 Business Loans Women Entrepreneurs Should Know About

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with a minimum of effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any mistakes as soon as possible.
-Get in the habit of checking credit reports and digging into the specifics, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost at the CRAs.
 Update the information if there are mistakes or the data is incomplete.

 Always use credit sensibly!
 Don’t borrow beyond what you can pay off.
 Track balances and deadlines for payments.
 Paying off punctually and in full will do more to increase business credit scores than nearly anything else.